firedog1024/mkr1000-iotc/readme.md

 ### Common device configuration:

-For both devices you will also need to provide the Wi-Fi SSID (Wi-Fi name) and password in the configure.h
+For both devices you will need to provide the Wi-Fi SSID (Wi-Fi name) and password in the configure.h

 ``` C
 // Wi-Fi information